Community-Tech-Lab/community-resilience/index.md

   - image_path: /assets/IMG_9074.JPG
     alt: "Before an emergency"
     title: "Before an emergency"
     excerpt: "Lay the groundwork for effective emergency communication by building local capacity and training Digital Stewards as first responders.
-Develop a collaborative Emergency Communications Plan (ECP) through community workshops, ensuring it is accessible, inclusive, and adaptable to the community’s evolving needs.
-Establish scalable models to expand PNK networks and inspire similar efforts in other neighborhoods."
+Develop a collaborative Emergency Communications Plan (ECP) through community workshops, ensuring it is accessible, inclusive, and adaptable to the community’s evolving needs."
     url: "/before/"
     btn_label: "Prepare Your Community"
     btn_class: "btn--primary"